 (Tours of the home offered on the hour)

 Admission is $10 and includes both buildings

 All tours start at the Administration Building, 108 Center Drive

 A Road Trip with Rosanne Cash

-CBS Sunday Morning joins Rosanne Cash as she walks through the boyhood home of her father, Johnny Cash, currently being restored by Arkansas State University.Explore
+CBS Sunday Morning joins Rosanne Cash as she walks through the boyhood home of her father, Johnny Cash, during restoration by Arkansas State University.Explore

 View a series of videos showing the restoration of the home and reactions of the Cash family to the restoration of the Johnny Cash Boyhood Home in April 2014.Explore